Exactpro/cordapp-harness/README.md

 # An obligation sample CorDapp Runner

-## From the original Readme
+This project demonstrates running a pre-packaged CorDapp, the samples/obligation-cordapp

-This CorDapp comprises a demo of an IOU-like agreement that can be issued, transfered and settled confidentially.
+The Java version of the said CorDapp (packaged as `com.exactpro.cordapp-sample:obligation-j:0.0.1`) demoes an IOU-like agreement that can be issued, transfered and settled confidentially.
 The CorDapp includes:

 * An obligation state definition that records an amount of any currency payable from one party to another.
 The obligation state
 * A contract that facilitates the verification of issuance, transfer (from one lender to another) and settlement of obligations